Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Related Work

-JCCRA in a dynamic mobile edge network with time-varying channel conditions and stochastic task arrivals require robust solutions that can not only adapt to the diversities in the network conditions and application-specific requirements (e.g., delay constraint), but also perform well with constrained radio and computational resources.
+JCCRA in a dynamic mobile edge computing network with time-varying channel conditions and stochastic task arrivals require robust solutions that can not only adapt to the diversities in the network conditions and application-specific requirements (e.g., delay constraint), but also perform well with constrained radio and computational resources.
 In this regard, owing to their adaptability in dynamic settings, reinforcement learning-based frameworks have recently been proposed to solve joint resource allocation problems in various MEC systems.
-For instance, a Q-learning based joint design of offloading decisions and resource allocation schemes have been proposed for a single-cell MEC to minimize energy consumption [26], and weighted sum cost of energy and task delay [27].
-Furthermore, a deep Q-network (DQN) algorithm has been proposed to solve binary offloading decisions in different MEC system models [29-31].
-In all of these works, however, the decisions are made by central entities which need to gather system-wide information; thus, the schemes are prone to the limitations of centralized resource allocations discussed above.
+For instance, a Q-learning based design of offloading decisions has been proposed for a single-cell MEC system [28], while a deep Q-network (DQN) algorithm has been proposed to solve binary offloading decisions in different MEC system models in [27], and [28].
+Furthermore, [29], and [30] utilize a deep deterministic policy gradient (DDPG) algorithm for joint resource allocation schemes in multi-server MEC systems.
+In all of these works, however, the decisions are made by central entities which need to gather system-wide information; thus, the schemes are prone to the shortcomings of centralized resource allocations discussed above.
 Moreover, training a centralized super-agent can potentially be ineffective as the convergence of the training is not guaranteed.
-Furthermore, it is not a scalable approach since the performance degrades due to the linear input and output dimensions increase with the number of users in the system.
-[32] investigates a distributed JCCRA problem in a single-cell MEC system in which each user tries to minimize the individual cost, defined as a weighted sum of power and delay, in a non-cooperative fashion, possibly resulting in suboptimal performance.
+[33] investigates a distributed JCCRA problem in a single-cell MEC system in which each user tries to minimize the individual cost, defined as a weighted sum of power and delay, in a non-cooperative fashion, possibly resulting in suboptimal performance.
 Moreover, the adopted computational model is not applicable to handle computation-intensive tasks, requiring extreme reliability and ultra-low hard deadline.